top of page

 • When Should I Get Vaccinated?

-Flu vaccine: Get every year by the end of October or as soon after, every year.
-COVID-19 vaccine: If you have not gotten a COVID-19 vaccine since last fall, you should get one now.
+Flu vaccine: Get every year by the end of October or as soon as you can, every year.
+COVID-19 vaccine: If you have not gotten a COVID-19 vaccine in the past year, you should get one now.
 The vaccine has been updated to protect against newer strains of the virus.
 Talk with a trusted healthcare professional or pharmacist for questions about getting the updated vaccine.
 If you are over age 65 or are immunocompromised you may want an extra shot about 4 months after getting your last one.
 Resource: https://www.usaging.org/advcresources - Flu & COVID-19 Fact Sheet

 • Why Should I Get Vaccinated?